muratk5n/thirdwave/en/README.md

 ---

 Ew but young people, old people, etc..
-How many ppl does it take to invent a bleeping Walkman?
+How many ppl does it take to invent a f-ing Walkman?
 You can get stuff done, with the same amt of ppl and the right structure.

 ---